icoz69/StableLLAVA/README.md

 <img src='teaser.png'>

+## Pipeline
+The templates of varies datasets prompt-dialogue are saved in dataset file.

+Firstly, use stable-diffusion.py to generate images as training images.
+It will take ~13s for generating one image on V100.

+Second, use data_to_llava.py to convert dataset format to llava format for model training.

+For training model, you can use LLaVA official code [[LLaVA]](https://github.com/haotian-liu/LLaVA)

  ## TO DO LIST
 - [ ] Update datasets and instruction templates
 - [ ] Keep incorporating more capabilities